Davis W. Frank

 Netstudio 1997 May - 1998 December

-I was one of the original development team, making an object oriented web graphics editor for Microsoft Windows.
-I designed and developed several of the image filters and style application code.
+I was one of the original team, developing an object oriented web graphics editor for Microsoft Windows.
+I designed and developed several of the image filters and large chunks of style application code.

 Learned about startup craziness, the benefits of applying a good software development process, and how to present at a sales conference.